jenish-lamsal/dataquest/README.md

 # Data Science Projects in Python
-This repository consists of python scripts that I have written for practice while learning data science from [Dataquest.io](https://www.dataquest.io/path/data-scientist/).
+This repository consists of python scripts that I have written for practice while learning python for data science from [Dataquest.io](https://www.dataquest.io/path/data-scientist/).
 I have used the pandas, numpy and the matplotlib library to analyze and visualize data.